 Tuncertainty_MAC is the time period between reception of the last activation command for PDCCH TCI, PDSCH TCI (when applicable) relative to

-- SCell activation command for known case;

 - First valid L3 report for unknown case, when UE reports valid L3 report and L3 report is earlier than TCI command

-- First valid L1-RSRP reporting for unknown case, when UE does not report L3 measurement results

 Tuncertainty_RRC is the time period between reception of the RRC configuration message for TCI of periodic CSI-RS for CQI reporting (when applicable) relative to

-- SCell activation command for known case;

-- First valid L1-RSRP reporting for unknown case, when UE does not report L3 measurement results
+- First valid L3-RSRP reporting for unknown case, when UE reports valid L3-RSRP and L3 report is earlier than TCI command

 Tuncertainty_SP is the time period between reception of the activation command for semi-persistent CSI-RS resource set for CQI reporting relative to

-- SCell activation command for known case;

-- First valid L3 reporting for unknown case, when UE reports valid L3 report
+- First valid L3 reporting for unknown case, when UE reports valid L3-RSRP and L3 report is earlier than TCI command

-- First valid L1-RSRP reporting for unknown case, when UE does not report L3 measurement results]

 TRRC_delay is the RRC procedure delay as specified in TS38.331 [2].

+TSMTC is the same as TSMTC_MAX_multiple_scells in case of intra-band SCell activation as specified in 8.3.7.

 When absoluteFrequencySSB is not configured in DownlinkConfigCommon for target SCell but SMTC for target SCell is configured, no requirement would be applied.